I’m often asked by artists which Art Biz Coach resources might be best for them.

 Lots of people read the book cover to cover, but it’s just a good thing to have on your shelf when you need some quick info.

-When you buy it from me, you also get the e-book version and a free month in the Artist Conspiracy.
-(Read more about this below.)
+When you buy it from me, you also get the e-book version and a free month in the Artist Conspiracy. (update: No longer available)

 Take a Class